andreimarcu/linx-server/README.md

 `linx-cleanup` utility.
 To run it automatically, use a cronjob or similar type of scheduled task.

-You should be careful to ensure that only one instance of `linx-client` runs at a time to avoid unexpected behavior.
+You should be careful to ensure that only one instance of `linx-cleanup` runs at a time to avoid unexpected behavior.
 It does not implement any type of locking.